kamlekar/kamlekar.github.io/_posts/2020-09-01-covid-home-quarantine-experience.md

 ---

-> Disclaimer: I am just sharing our experiences and things we followed to recover from Covid.
+> Disclaimer: I am just sharing our experiences and things we followed to recover from Covid being Home quarantine.
 Fortunately, none of us in our family had severe issues.
 Maybe we tackled it well before it could become severe.

 Here are the items we kept in hand to handle covid situation:

--   Portable oxygen cylinders (_we ordered just in case of any severity issues.
+-   Portable oxygen cylinders (_we ordered just in case of any severe issues.
 Fortunately, our situation was not worse to use this_)
 -   Washable PPE kit
 -   Digital infrared thermometer (_to check fever continuously_)
 -   Sugar and BP digital devices